Supervised Learning and the Finite-Temperature String Method for Computing Committor Functions and Reaction Rates

 For the BKE--FTS(ME) and BKE--FTS(ME)+SL methods, the initial nodal points of the path are chosen as $\varphib_0^\alpha = \* x_0^\alpha$.
-For the BKE--FTS(US) and the BKE--FTS(US)+SL method, since the FTS method is run prior to the neural network training, $\* x_0^\alpha$ is set to the nodal point $\varphib^\alpha$ of the converged path.
-The choice in Eq.~\eqref{eq:choice-initial-minimize} ensures an initial guess of $\thetab$ that results in a monotonic increase of the committor function from the reactant to the product states.
+For the BKE--FTS(US) and the BKE--FTS(US)+SL method, since the FTS method is run before the neural network training, $\* x_0^\alpha$ is set to the nodal point $\varphib^\alpha$ of the converged path.
+The choice in \cref{eq:choice-initial-minimize} ensures an initial guess of $\thetab$ that results in a monotonic increase of the committor function from the reactant to the product states.
 It also provides an initial value of the committor function that is compatible with the target value of the committor-based umbrella sampling, avoiding large force evaluations for MD simulations.
-Additional details pertaining to individual studies such as sampling schemes generating mini-batches for optimization, choices of penalty strengths, and parameters controlling the FTS method can be found in Appendix~\ref{app:optimizer}.
+Additional details pertaining to individual studies such as sampling schemes generating mini-batches for optimization, choices of penalty strengths, and parameters controlling the FTS method can be found in the \cref{app:optimizer}.

-The accuracy of the algorithms is measured using both an $L_{1}$ norm measuring error in $ \hat{q}( \* x ; \thetab ) $, and the ensemble average of the BKE loss function given by Eq.~\eqref{eq:bkeloss}.
-The latter is proportional to the reaction rate in Eq.~\eqref{eq:rxnrate}.
+The accuracy of the algorithms is measured using both an $L_{1}$ norm measuring error in $ \hat{q}( \* x ; \thetab ) $, and the ensemble average of the BKE loss function given by \cref{eq:bkeloss}.
+The latter is proportional to the reaction rate in \cref{eq:rxnrate}.
 The $ L_{1} $-norm error is defined over the region spanned by the transition tube, $ T_{\Lambda} = \{ \* x \in \Omega : |\* J(\* x)| \geq \Lambda \}$ where $\Lambda$ is a cut-off value, and normalized by the volume of the region.
 This yields

-In all algorithms, an on-the-fly estimate of the ensemble average of Eq.~\eqref{eq:bkeloss} is computed at the $k$-th iteration with the following formula:
+In all algorithms, an on-the-fly estimate of the ensemble average of \cref{eq:bkeloss} is computed at the $k$-th iteration with the following formula:

-where the re-weighting factors $ z_{\alpha} $ are evaluated using Eq.~\eqref{eq:expestimator} for umbrella sampling and Eq.~\eqref{eq:ftsbalanceeq} for the master equation, respectively.
-The estimate in Eq.~\eqref{eq:flyloss} is then compared to the average BKE loss function that is evaluated using reference solutions.
+where the reweighting factors $ z_{\alpha} $ are evaluated using \cref{eq:expestimator} for umbrella sampling and \cref{eq:ftsbalanceeq} for the master equation, respectively.
+The estimate in \cref{eq:flyloss} is then compared to the average BKE loss function that is evaluated using reference solutions.